jennyquynh/CppLinkedList/README.md

 # CppLinkedList
-An educational project that implements the Linked List data type in C++.
+An educational project that implements the Linked List data structure in C++.